pikesley/uncle-clive/README.md

 ##Introduction

 You may see a more pointless Thing-as-a-Service today, but I hope not.
-Uncle Clive is a massively over-engineered solution to a problem that I'm _almost 100% certain does not exist_ - rendering text in the 1982 Sinclair Spectrum character set.
+Uncle Clive is a massively over-engineered solution to a problem that I'm _almost 100% certain does not exist_ - rendering text in the 1982 Sinclair Spectrum character set

-This has now been completely rewritten to make use of my new [1982](https://github.com/pikesley/nineteen-eighty-two) gem, and my [Skellington](http://sam.pikesley.org/projects/skellington/) Sinatra-app-generation tool.
+This has now been completely rewritten to make use of my new [1982](https://github.com/pikesley/nineteen-eighty-two) gem, and my [Skellington](http://sam.pikesley.org/projects/skellington/) Sinatra-app-generation tool

 ###Content negotiation